Gautamd97/Assignment3Part2/README.md

 In the nginx folder, you will need to create a sites-available and sites-enabled folder.
 The sites-available folder will have a configuration file which will be linked to sites-enabled later.

 We do this to make sure the original nginx.conf file does not get affected.
 This allows for better error-handling.
+It also allows to easily enable or disable certain sites.

 Go into /etc/nginx folder and run the below commands